Stop the clock: Japan awakes to reality of Tokyo Games postponement

 Those dates would require the shifting of other major events scheduled next year, in particular the athletics world championships in the United States and the swimming equivalent in the Japanese city of Fukuoka.

-World Athletics chief Sebastian Coe has suggested its championships in Eugene, Oregon could be moved to 2022, while swimming’s FINA said they would discuss a rescheduling of their event with Tokyo organizers and the IOC.
+World Athletics chief Sebastian Coe has suggested its championships in Eugene, Oregon, could be moved to 2022, while swimming’s FINA said they would discuss a rescheduling of their event with Tokyo organizers and the IOC.

-The Olympic flame, already lit at Olympia in Greece and taken to Japan for a now-canceled torch relay, will stay in the host nation as a symbol of hope and the Games will retain the title Tokyo 2020.
+The Olympic flame, already lit at Olympia in Greece and taken to Japan for a now-canceled torch relay, will stay in the host nation and the Games will retain the title Tokyo 2020.

 “This Olympic flame will be the light at the end of this tunnel,” IOC chief Bach said on Tuesday.